 Lab 2: IAM Credential Auditor

-Write a Python script that checks IAM users and access keys.
+Build a Python script that audits IAM users and their access keys.

-- Identify access keys older than 90 days
+- Find access keys older than 90 days

-- Export the username, key ID, and age to CSV
+- Export names, key IDs, and ages to CSV

-This lab proves you understand both cloud identity risk and safe automation.
+This project shows you understand both cloud identity risks and safe automation practices.

 Lab 3: Secure Terraform Pipeline

-Create a small Terraform repo with deliberate flaws, then block them in CI/CD.
+Create a Terraform repository with intentional security mistakes, then block them with CI/CD.

-Then configure GitHub Actions to run Checkov or tfsec.
-The pipeline should fail when high-risk issues exist and pass after you fix them.
+Set up GitHub Actions to run Checkov or tfsec on every commit.
+Make the pipeline fail when it finds high-risk issues and pass only after you fix them.

 Certification Strategy Without Wasting Money

-Certifications are useful when they match your stage.
-Do not collect random badges.
-Use them to structure learning and signal readiness.
+Certifications matter when they match your actual level.
+Don’t chase random badges.
+Use them to structure your learning and show you’re ready.

 |---|---|---|

-- Earn Security+ only if your job market values it.
+- Get Security+ only if your market values it.

-- Get one cloud associate certification after you can actually build.
+- Earn one cloud associate cert after you’ve actually built something.

-- Add a cloud security certification when you can explain real risks, not just exam terms.
+- Pursue a cloud security cert once you can talk about real risks, not just exam material.

 Where the Jobs Are

-Many beginners only look at big technology companies and cybersecurity vendors.
-Those are good targets, but they are not the only path.
+Many people only look at big tech companies and security vendors.
+They’re good targets, but they’re not your only option.

-Cloud adoption is aggressive in finance, healthcare, telecom, manufacturing, engineering, construction, logistics, education, government suppliers, and data center operations.
-These organizations often have complex hybrid environments, legacy systems, compliance pressure, and urgent cloud migration projects.
-That combination creates real demand for people who can secure cloud infrastructure without slowing delivery to a crawl.
+Cloud is moving fast in finance, healthcare, telecom, manufacturing, construction, logistics, education, government contracting, and data centers.
+These organizations juggle complex hybrid setups, legacy systems, compliance requirements, and urgent cloud migration timelines.
+That pressure creates real demand for people who can secure cloud infrastructure without turning delivery into a bottleneck.

 - Cloud Security Analyst